InterSystems Caché: History

 InterSystems was founded in 1979 to commercialize MUMPS hierarchical databases.
 It launched Caché in 1997 as its flagship product and at that time ceased further development of its original MUMPS product line.

 Market

 InterSystems claims Caché is the world's fastest object database.
 However, high performance is achieved only for transactional operations that have a significantly hierarchical nature.

 This database management system (DBMS) is used as part of hospital patient tracking, electronic medical record and medicine management systems, in products developed by companies such as Epic Systems as well as the VistA system used by the U.S. Department of Veteran Affairs.
 Sungard includes Caché in the AddVantage asset management software to finance industry customers such as banks.
 Telecommunications vendors BT Group and Vodacom also use Caché.

-The DB-Engines website has ranked Caché as the most popular object-oriented DBMS every month since March 2013.
+The DB-Engines website ranked Caché as the most popular object-oriented DBMS every month from March 2013 to January 2023, when it was overtaken by InterSystems IRIS Data Platform.

 Platforms

 Caché runs on Windows, Linux, Solaris, HP-UX, AIX, macOS and OpenVMS platforms.